 The Patient Experience Library conducted a rapid literature review to support this work.
 Findings were grouped by themes including awareness of services, decision-making, service quality and access/barriers.

-Listen to the first in a two-part podcast series which introduces the research and shares details on the mixed method approach used.
+Listen to the first of the two-part podcast series which introduces the research and shares details on the mixed method approach used.
 It is available on most podcasting platforms, including Apple Podcasts, SoundCloud and Spotify.
-Follow us on Twitter and LinkedIn to be the first to hear when part 2 is published.

 If you want to know more about this programme or how Eastern AHSN can help you engage your communities, contact [email protected].